 In Rural Ministry Development, my job encompasses mentoring teens locally and in the villages, teaching, training, and coordinating village ministry.
 The goal is to see the next generation rise up to be the spiritual leaders of their families, churches, and communities.
 May God be glorified.

 Rob came to Alaska in1995 and flew commercially for ten years.
 He met Kristi at church in Kenai and they were married in 1998.
 Work took them to Anchorage where Kristi finished a bachelor's degree in nursing and found a nursing job.
 It was during this time that they felt called by the Lord into full-time ministry and they began serving with Arctic Barnabas Ministries in 2005.
 Rob used his flying skills and Kristi used her organizational and administrative gifts at ABM, but God also developed in them a desire for pastors' families and their ministries in rural villages to thrive.

 In March 2018 the Dillinghams transitioned from ABM to CEF.
 Rob is serving as Family Ministry Coordinator and Kristi as an office associate.
-They are comfortable traveling to rural communities as a family and look forward to serving as a family with CEF all around the state.
+They are comfortable traveling to rural communities as a family and enjoy serving as a family with CEF all around the state.
 Their daughter Leah has been involved with CEF since the summer of 2017 when she attended her first CYIA, then working at a local Good News Club (where Kristi has been a hostess), and working as part of the CEF team at Native Musicalle in Anchorage.
 Their son Jeremy attended his first CYIA in 2018, and Rebekah in 2019.

 Scott and Jennifer McKinnie